christianshub/x86prime-decompiler/README.txt

 - Description:
 x86prime is a x86 subset for learning the basics of assembly.
 The tool has been created by Finn Schiermer Andersen and Michael Kirkedal Thomsen 2018 (https://github.com/finnschiermer/x86prime).
+Documentation can be found at https://x86prime.github.io/x86prime/

 x86prime-decompiler assists in translating each instruction for a better overview of the entire structure of the assembly code in question.